jdersch/PERQemu/PERQemu/Readme.txt

 Accent S4 does not track the mouse, making it very difficult to use SAPPHIRE, the window manager.
 It would be awesome if CMU stepped up with a copy of the old /usr/spice tree from their tape archives.
-[It may be necessary to disable Kriz Tablet support to force use of the GPIB/Bitpad?
-Both options work in POS, so it's a mystery why Tracker fails in S4.
+[Despite exhaustive and painstaking efforts, the mystery of why Tracker fails to display or move the cursor in S4 is unsolved.
 Anyone out there have "SapphTracker.Pas"?]

 If anyone has any other software that ran on the PERQ-1 and does not run successfully under PERQemu, send us a copy and we'll find out why!